Center for Catholic Studies Programs

 Gold and Blue Go Green

-Reflecting the importance of the care for creation in Catholic social teachings and intellectual tradition and in Marianist spirituality, Blue and Gold Go Green brings together St. Mary’s faculty and students in discussions on discipline-specific issues and actions regarding sustainability issues, local, nationally and globally.
+Reflecting the importance of the care for creation in Catholic social teachings and intellectual tradition and in Marianist spirituality, Blue and Gold Go Green brings together St. Mary’s faculty and students in discussions on discipline specific issues and actions regarding sustainability issues, local, nationally and globally.

 Conference on Justice and Social Concerns